 The health effects of hydrogen sulfide depend on how much H2S a worker breathes in and how long they are exposed to the gas.
-However, many effects are seen even at low concentration.
-Effects range from mild headaches or eye irritation, to unconsciousness and death.
+However, many effects are seen even at low concentrations.

 Hydrogen Sulfide Effect on Humans

 To protect itself, the body oxidizes (breaks down) the chemical compound as rapidly as possible into a harmless compound.
 Between 300–350 ppm, the oxidative enzymes become overwhelmed.

 If the individual breathes in so much Hydrogen Sulfide that the body cannot oxidize all of it, the chemical compound builds up in the blood and the individual becomes poisoned.

 Hydrogen Sulfide Side Effects